malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - All priviledge account must use multi-factor (MFA).
 Most effective security control to prevent wide range of attacks.

 # 7. Infrastructure security
-- Foundation for operatin securely in the cloud.
+- Foundation for operating securely in the cloud.
 Lowest layer of security from customer perspective.
 - Macro-layers
   - Fundamental resources that pooled together to create a cloud. (raw compute, networks and storage)
   - Virtual abstracted infrastructure